zicotjia/Zeggle/README.md

    -  60 seconds time limit.
 Similar to StandardMode but you have to clear all the pegs before the time limit end.

 3. BeatTheScore
-   -  60 seconds time limit.
+   -  Time limit depends on the target to score which also depends on number of pegs and the total score.
 Beat the target score before the time ends.
 You lose if time is over or you run out of pegs.
-All pegs reward 2 points when hit

 4. DodgeBall
    -  60 seconds time limit.
 You win if you can deplete all your ammo without hitting any peg.

+Different coloured pegs will award different points
+   - Pink: 10
+   - Red: 8
+   - Blue: 6
+   - Yellow: 4
+   - Orange: 2

+ZombiePeg does not award points

 ### Cannon Direction
 Press a location in the screen and the cannon will aim and shoot a ball in the direction you tapped